etal-lab/academic-kickstart/content/authors/admin/_index.md

 ---

-Dr. Chris Chung-Kei Lai is an assistant professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology.
+Dr. Chris Chung-Kei Lai is an assistant professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology ([department profile](https://ce.gatech.edu/people/Faculty/7833/overview)).
 He is also a guest scientist of the [Extreme Fluids Team](https://www.lanl.gov/projects/shocktube/index.html), physics division P-23, at Los Alamos National Laboratory, USA.

 His expertise is on the design and control of the transport/exchange of contaminants and nutrients in water/air bodies and across the interface between the two.
 This transport/exchange is heavily governed by the turbulence presence inside the fluid.
 His group uses and develops **experimental methods** to study the dynamic interplay between turbulent flows and their surroundings and **continuum mechanics** for the development of predictive models of turbulence.